AliciaBytes/digital-garden.aliciabytes.com/src/site/notes/TTRPGs/A Fistful of Flowers.md

 ## Pre-generated Characters

-You can build your own little Hookclaw kobold or choose one of the 4 pre-generated characters:
+You can build your own leshy character or choose one of the 4 pre-generated characters:

 - Bottlespeeker, a druid and his plant minion "Twinsprout"
 - Fluff Fang, a bard